chrometoasters/ct-grunt-styleguide/README.md

 ### Customise for your project

-1. Copy `ct-grunt-config.json` into your project's theme folder
+1. Copy `grunt-tasks` into your project's theme folder; if this folder already exists you will need to manually merge the files contained within the `options` folder
-1. Edit the paths in `ct-grunt-config.json` to suit your project
+1. Edit the paths in `package.json` to suit your project
 1. Create a project template to import the Styleguide page (this can be located in any folder)

         // your-styleguide-page.php